How to Make a Discord Bot in 2023

 Discord .NET Setup

-Discord .Net Logo
+Discord .NET Logo

 To install Discord .NET through the NuGet Package Manager, take a look at this guide on the Discord.NET Wiki.